IMPORTANT SAFETY INFORMATION for INVEGA SUSTENNA® (paliperidone palmitate)

 Weight Gain: Weight gain has been observed with atypical antipsychotic use.
 Clinical monitoring of weight is recommended.

-Orthostatic Hypotension and Syncope: INVEGA SUSTENNA® may induce orthostatic hypotension in some patients due to its alpha-blocking activity.
+Orthostatic Hypotension and Syncope: INVEGA SUSTENNA® may induce orthostatic hypotension in some patients due to their alpha-blocking activity.
 INVEGA SUSTENNA® should be used with caution in patients with known cardiovascular disease, cerebrovascular disease or conditions that would predispose patients to hypotension (e.g., dehydration, hypovolemia, treatment with antihypertensive medications).
 Monitoring should be considered in patients for whom this may be of concern.

 Leukopenia, Neutropenia and Agranulocytosis have been reported with antipsychotics, including paliperidone.
 Patients with a history of clinically significant low white blood cell count (WBC) or drug-induced leukopenia/neutropenia should have frequent complete blood cell counts during the first few months of therapy.
 At the first sign of a clinically significant decline in WBC, and in the absence of other causative factors, discontinuation of INVEGA SUSTENNA® should be considered.
 Patients with clinically significant neutropenia should be carefully monitored for fever or other symptoms or signs of infection and treated promptly if such symptoms or signs occur.
 Patients with severe neutropenia (absolute neutrophil count <1000/mm3) should discontinue INVEGA SUSTENNA® and have their WBC followed until recovery.